 Gov. John Tanner monument

 John Riley Tanner (b.
 1844) died less than five months after leaving office in 1901.
-Labor unions and African-Americans — whom Tanner also treated fairly — contributed nearly $25,000 to build a mausoleum for Tanner at Oak Ridge Cemetery.
-The site, between the cemetery’s main entrance and the Lincoln Tomb, makes the Tanner monument one of the most visible memorials at Oak Ridge.
+His mausoleum in Oak Ridge Cemetery, located between the cemetery’s main entrance and the Lincoln Tomb, is one of the most visible monuments at Oak Ridge.

 Though awkward to view through a grilled door and windows, the interior of the monument features a bust of Tanner.